 A writers conference or author event is a decision that should be a definite YES if you get the opportunity to join.
 As we will see, there are plenty of good reasons to sign up for an event.

-Bottom line: As an aspiring or already published author you should be attending at least one event a year if not more.
-Even if you haven’t published a book yet but are in the middle of a great outline and you know clarity on turning your idea into a published book, joining a live event could be the magic sauce to make that happen.
+Even if you haven’t published a book yet but are in the middle of a great outline, joining a live event could be the magic sauce to make that happen.